 1. Exculpatory Clause

 This clause completely bars the alarm company from any claim of negligence.
-If that does not sound fair, the courts tend to agree, so they will look to see if the clause is unconscionable.
+If that does not sound fair to you, you can rest easy because the courts tend to agree.
+Courts will analyze the clause to see if it is unconscionable.
 Would a reasonable person agree to this clause?
 And would an honest and fair person expect someone to agree to it?

 Often, an exculpatory clause will be deemed unenforceable.